Protected Species Parts

 Can you keep a protected species part found on the beach?

 In some cases, yes, you may keep the part.
-You may collect and keep any bones, teeth, or ivory from a non-ESA listed marine mammal found on a beach or land within ¼ of a mile of an ocean, bay, or estuary.
+You may collect and keep any bones, teeth, or ivory from a non-ESA listed marine mammal found on a beach or land within one-quarter mile of an ocean, bay, or estuary.
 You may not collect parts from a carcass or parts with soft tissues attached.

 Any marine mammal bones, teeth, or ivory that you collect must be identified and registered with the nearest NOAA Fisheries Regional Office.
 You may contact the appropriate Stranding Network Coordinator in your region for assistance.
 Marine mammal parts collected in this manner may not be bought or sold.